History of Saint Pierre and Miquelon: Prehistory

 Beothuk and Paleoeskimo or Dorset culture artifacts have been uncovered on the island Saint-Pierre at Anse à Henry, north of the town of Saint-Pierre.

 The Beothuk painted themselves with red ochre, which was the origin of the term "Red Indian".
 The Beothuk did not survive long after their first encounters with Europeans.

-The Dorset culture preceded the Inuit or Thule people, and the last remaining Dorset tribes were destroyed by diseases when they encountered Europeans.
+The Dorset culture preceded the Inuit or Thule people, and the last remaining Dorset culture tribes were destroyed by diseases when they encountered Europeans.

 Some of the native artifacts found on the islands of Saint Pierre and Miquelon date back to 6000 BC.
 There is no record of native habitation of Saint Pierre and Miquelon by the time that Europeans arrived.

 The Mi'kmaq, a group indigenous to Newfoundland and Canada's Maritime provinces, use the terms "Senpir" for the island of Saint-Pierre, "Mikliin" for the island of Miquelon, and "Wen'juikjikan" for the capital, Saint-Pierre.